labhai/Tabular-Anonymization/tabular_anonymizer/README.md

 Semantic inference is **header-based only** (no value-based inspection at this stage).

-The inferred semantic for each column is recorded in the anonymization log.
+The inferred semantic for each field is recorded in the anonymization log.

 ---

 ### 3) Anonymization level selection

-The transformer supports two anonymization levels:
+The anonymizer supports two anonymization levels:

 #### Low-level anonymization
 - Designed for **internal research use**